zen-mod/ZEN/docs/user_guide/modules_list.md

 ## Global Hint

 Sends the entered message as a global hint.
-The message preview shows the message with all of the formatting applies.
+The message preview shows the message with all of the formatting applied.

 ## Heal